joolstorrentecalo/gitlab-foss/doc/ci/secrets/gcp_secret_manager.md

 1. GCP verifies the ID token with GitLab.
 1. GCP issues a short-lived access token.
 1. The runner accesses the secret data using the access token.
-1. GCP checks IAM secret permission on the access token's principal.
+1. GCP checks IAM permission on the access token's principal.
 1. GCP returns the secret data to the runner.

 To use GitLab with GCP Secret Manager, you must: